-The Faroese economy continues to rely on the fishing industry, including fishing and fish farming, accounting for around 20% of national GDP and 92% of the total export value of goods.
+The Faroese economy continues to rely on the fishing industry, including fishing and fish farming, accounting for around 20% of national gross value-added product and 92% of the total export value of goods.
 This high exposure introduces economic volatility as the economy is susceptible to exogenous factors.
 The variability in fish prices, factor inputs such as oil prices, and the risks of stock depletion would have a direct impact on the Faroese economy.
 Over the past few years, a combination of high global demand for fish and low oil prices has benefited the Faroese fishing sector, and indirectly government revenue.

-After being hit hard during the pandemic, fishing exports (salmon and pelagic species) showed a strong recovery already reaching their pre-pandemic levels in 2021.
-Subsequently, revenues from fish farming (salmon) and fishing (herring and mackerel) were up by DKK1.179 million and DKK122 million over the same period.
-Export of main demersal species (cod, haddock and saithe) was higher by DKK49 million in 2021 compared to the previous year, but still below the pre-pandemic results.
+After being hit hard during the pandemic, fishing exports (salmon and pelagic species) showed a strong recovery in 2021 and at yearend 2022 the results recorded the highest levels yet.
+Export of main demersal species (cod, haddock and saithe) was higher by DKK404 million in 2022 compared to the previous year; revenues from fish farming (salmon) similarly were up by DKK1.063 million; while lastly, the only group which showed less earning compared to 2021 was the fishing of herring, mackerel and blue whiting which were DKK23 million less.

-To reduce dependencies, the Faroe Islands have also increased trade with non-EU countries, from around one-third 10 years earlier to more than 50% now.
+To reduce dependencies, the Faroe Islands have also increased trade with non-EU countries to more than 50% now.
 We view the diversification in both fish species and trade partners as a partial mitigant to the concentration risk as it reduces exposure to species-specific shocks and potential trade frictions.
 The coastal states, including UK, were unable to reach an agreement on mackerel quota last year and subsequently increased the quota on previous year.
 In 2022, the mackerel quota remains high although it was lowered at the same percentage that International Council for Exploration of Sea has lowered the total allowable catch on mackerel.